 which, after the $G_{422}$ symmetry breaking, splits into electroweak Higgs doublets $h_u$ and $h_d$ whose neutral components subsequently develop VEVs $\langle h_u \rangle = \upsilon_u$, $\langle h_d \rangle = \upsilon_d$ with $\tan \beta = \upsilon_d / \upsilon_u$; \textbf{(iii)} a sextet Higgs superfield $G = (\mathbf{6}, \mathbf{1}, \mathbf{1})$, which after $G_{422}$ symmetry breaking, splits into two color-triplet Higgs superfields $g$, $g^c$ providing superheavy masses to the color-triplet pair $d^c_H$ and $\bar{d}^c_H$; \textbf{(iv)} and finally, a gauge singlet superfield $S = (\mathbf{1}, \mathbf{1}, \mathbf{1})$ whose scalar component acts as an inflaton.
 The bi-doublet $h$ and the sextet $G$ comprise the $\mathbf{10}$ representation of $SO(10)$: $\mathbf{10} \rightarrow h (\mathbf{1}, \mathbf{2}, \mathbf{2}) + G (\mathbf{6}, \mathbf{1}, \mathbf{1})$.
 The decomposition of the above $G_{422}$ representations under the SM gauge group, along with their global $U(1)_R$ and $Z_2$ charges, is given in Table \ref{tab:field_charges}.

 The superpotential of the model consistent with the $U(1)_R$ and $G_{\text{422}}$ symmetries is given by \cite{mansoor:2020pd422}

-where $\lambda$, $\gamma^{ij}$, $\alpha^{ij}_{1,2}$, $\beta^{ij}_{1,2}$, $a$ and $b$ are real and positive dimensionless couplings and $\mu$ is a super heavy mass scale.
+where $\kappa$, $\lambda$, $\gamma^{ij}$, $\alpha^{ij}_{1,2}$, $\beta^{ij}_{1,2}$, $a$ and $b$ are real and positive dimensionless couplings and $M_{*}$ is a super heavy mass scale.
 The UV cutoff $m_P$ (reduced Planck mass) has replaced the cutoff $\Lambda$ \cite{mansoor:2012} typically employed in smooth hybrid inflation models \cite{Lazarides:1995}, which controls the non-renormalizable terms in the superpotential.
 The global $U(1)_{R}$ symmetry plays essential role in realizing successful inflation.
 It ensures the linearity of superpotential $W$ in $S$, forbidding non-linear terms which could spoil inflation \cite{dvali:1994}.
 Its unbroken $\mathbb{Z}_2^{\text{mp}}$ subgroup acts as ‘matter parity’, which implies a stable LSP, thereby making it a plausible dark matter candidate.